enodi/PostIt/README.md

 # PostIt [![Build Status](https://travis-ci.org/enodi/PostIt.svg?branch=master)](https://travis-ci.org/enodi/PostIt)  [![Coverage Status](https://coveralls.io/repos/github/enodi/PostIt/badge.svg?branch=master)](https://coveralls.io/github/enodi/PostIt?branch=master)

 # Introduction
-PostIt is an application that allows users communicate with each other within a group
+PostIt is a JavaScript application that allow registered users communicate with each other via groups.
+It allows you post messages and retrieve messages from groups you belong to.
+It includes a well structured API documentation that can be used by anyone.

+You can view the deployed application [here](https://postit-enodi.herokuapp.com/)

 # Features
   * It has the following features: